 How Aligners Fix an Underbite

-Your underbite could be caused by:
+Your underbite could be caused by the following:

 - Tooth placement.
 Your teeth could lean forward or backward, forcing your jaw to do the same.